 TB Rates in the US

-1. According to the latest research, cases of tuberculosis are found across all 50 states in the US.
+1. According to the latest research and tuberculosis statistics, cases of tuberculosis are found across all 50 states in the US.

 The latest research has shown that, despite the best of efforts, cases of tuberculosis have been recorded in all 50 states and the District of Columbia (DC).
 In this regard, DC and New York City, along with eleven states, have recorded rates higher than the national average of 2.8 cases per 100,000 residents.
 Nearly half of the total incidence rate of tuberculosis outbreak in the US is limited to just four states: California, New York (New York City included), Texas, and Florida.